salma-shah/retail-management-system-ASP.NET/README.md

 The frontend of the website was built with HTML and CSS for the web forms.

 The backend was built with C# and the ASP.NET framework, and the application was integrated with a Microsoft SQL Server database named 'CozyComfort DB'.
-Similar functions were categorized in one web service; then, each service was assigned a reference to the frontend, and an instance of the web service was called when necessary.
+Similar functions were categorized in one web service; then, each service was assigned a reference to the frontend.
+An instance of the web service was invoked as needed through a SOAP client.
 This approach enables clean, easily maintainable code, where the frontend and backend are neatly separated.

 ## Lessons Learned